Natural Resources

 Who is required to obtain a Non-Riparian Water Use Permit or determination?

-Anyone proposing to divert surface water for non-riparian use is required to submit an application for determination.
+Anyone proposing to divert surface water for non-riparian use must to submit an application for determination.

 Examples of activities that may require Non-Riparian Water Use Certification include, but are not limited to, the following: